leon4rd/test/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## What did the piece of bread say to the knife?
+Butter me up.